 Calamondin Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Calamondin Tree will drastically increase the size of your crop.

 1. Planting: Choose a location where your tree is going to get plenty of sunlight, around 6 to 8 hours.
 And ensure the area has well-drained soil.

 To plant in a container, choose a pot slightly larger than the shipped container, with plenty of holes in the bottom to allow for drainage.
 Be sure to plant in well-draining potting soil, preferably recommended for acid-loving citrus plants.

-Immediately after planting, give your tree a deep watering until water flows from the holes in the bottom of the pot.
-Finally, place your tree in an area of your home, preferably a south-facing window, where it is going to get plenty of sunlight.
+Immediately after planting, give your bush a deep watering until water flows from the holes in the bottom of the pot.
+Finally, place your bush in an area of your home, preferably a south-facing window, where it is going to get plenty of sunlight.

 2. Watering: After watering once or twice weekly, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

 For best results, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels drier at that depth.
 When you do water your bush, stop once you see it escaping the drainage holes at the base of the pot.

 3. Fertilizing: Feed your Calamondin during the warmer spring and summer seasons with a citrus specific fertilizer, such as the one included with our Citrus Care Kit, once every six weeks.
 During the fall and winter, fertilize once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.